MatterHackers

-MatterHackers is an Orange County-based company founded in 2012 that supplies 3D printing materials and tools.
+MatterHackers is an Orange County-based company founded in 2012 that supplies and sells 3D printing materials and tools.
 MatterHackers is developing their 3D printer control software, MatterControl.

 History

 MatterHackers was founded in 2012, and provides both an online and physical, retail presence for customers.
 MatterHackers was an exhibitor at the World Maker Faire New York 2013.
-In 2014, MatterHackers was a sponsor of the 2014 3D Printer World EXPO, held in Burbank, California.

 MatterControl

 MatterControl is MatterHacker's software for 3D printers.
 "MatterControl is free software for organizing and managing 3D print jobs, with integrated slicing."
 MatterHackers has stated that while they may provide additional features as paid plug-ins, MatterControl at its core will remain free.
 MatterControl currently has a stable build that receives updates and patches from the development team.
 It has stable builds for Windows, Mac and Linux platforms.
-It is currently in a 2.0 beta for Windows phase.
-The beta includes several upgrades, including design capabilities, software 64-bit slicing and cloud storage for designs.
+It has stable builds for Windows, Mac and Linux platforms.
+The latest released version is 2.0.